Representation theorems for dynamic convex risk measures: A Doob-Meyer decomposition for -supermartingales

 \section{A Doob-Meyer decomposition for $\rho$-supermartingales}

-In this section, we will establish a decomposition of Doob-Meyer's type for $\rho$-supermartingales, which plays an important in the proof of Theorem \ref{rmt}.
-We first introduce the notion of $\rho$-martingale (resp. $\rho$-supermartingale, $\rho$-submartingale). \begin{definition} Let $\rho$ be a convex DRM, and let $Y_t$ be a progressively measurable process such that for all $t\in [0,T],$ $Y_t\in\mathcal{L}^{\exp}_t$.
-If for all $0\leq s\leq t\leq T,$ we have $\rho_s(-Y_t)=Y_s$ (resp. $\leq,\ \geq$), then the process $Y_t$ is called a $\rho$-martingale (resp. $\rho$-supermartingale, $\rho$-submartingale). \end{definition} We have the following optional stopping theorem: \begin{prop} Let $\rho$ be a convex DRM and satisfy (\hyperref[A]{A}).
+In this section, we will establish a decomposition of Doob-Meyer's type for $\rho$-supermartingales, which plays a key role in the proof of Theorem \ref{rmt}.
+We first introduce the notion of $\rho$-martingales (resp. $\rho$-supermartingales, $\rho$-submartingales). \begin{definition} Let $\rho$ be a convex DRM, and let $Y_t$ be a progressively measurable process such that for all $t\in [0,T],$ $Y_t\in\mathcal{L}^{\exp}_t$.
+If for all $0\leq s\leq t\leq T,$ we have $\rho_s(-Y_t)=Y_s$ (resp. $\leq,\ \geq$), then the process $Y_t$ is called a $\rho$-martingale (resp. $\rho$-supermartingale, $\rho$-submartingale). \end{definition} We have the following optional stopping theorem: \begin{prop} Let $\rho$ be a convex DRM satisfying (\hyperref[A]{A}).
 Let $Y_t$ be a $\rho$-supermartingale (resp. $\rho$-submartingale).
 Then, for all $\sigma, \tau\in{\cal{T}}_{0,T},$

 \end{prop} \begin{proof} By Proposition \ref{rmp2}(ii) and the proof of \cite[Lemma 3.5]{CH}, for all $\xi,\eta\in\mathcal{L}^{\exp}_T$, $t\in[0,T]$ and $A\in{\mathcal {F}}_t,$ we have